RRZE-HPC/GHOST/doxygen/heterogeneity.md

 -------------

 Sparse or dense matrices may reside in the host and/or device memory.
+A #ghost_sparsemat is stored exclusively either on the host or device.
+This location is decided at creation time depending on the type.

-Obviously, if a process is of ::GHOST_TYPE_WORK, the data resides on host memory only.
+If a process is of ::GHOST_TYPE_WORK, the data of a #ghost_densemat resides on host memory only.
 On the other side, if a process is of ::GHOST_TYPE_CUDA, a #ghost_densemat will be allocated on the device if not specified otherwise.
 For easy exchange of densemat data between host and device, densemats will automatically get duplicated to the host/device memory if ghost_densemat_upload() or ghost_densemat_download() get called and ::GHOST_DENSEMAT_NOT_RELOCATE is not set.

+If all #ghost_densemat is present on both ::GHOST_LOCATION_DEVICE and ::GHOST_LOCATION_HOST,

 Note that all numerical kernels on the densemat will be executed on the device in this case.

 This behaviour can be changed by setting the according flags ::GHOST_DENSEMAT_HOST and ::GHOST_DENSEMAT_DEVICE at creation time.